TusharRoy23/optRev/README.md

-# To run exercise 2 & 3
+# The repository contains exercise 1 & 2.

 ```
 # To install